Community Health Leaders

 Erin King

 Erin currently lives in Boston, Massachusetts with her husband and their two rescue dogs, and was diagnosed with Ankylosing Spondylitis at the age of 25.
-She attended Boston University, where she was a member of the Women's Rugby Team.
-It was during this time that she first started experiencing severe pains in her hips, and no one could seem to figure out what was causing them.
 Read more.

 Sarah Lee